TheDevtop/theta-go/doc/thenual.md

 Symbols can abstract any other type;
 so can there be a symbol `pi` which abstracts the floating number `3.14`, or a symbol `+` which abstracts the addition function.

-Lists are also used to evaluate and applicate functions.
+Lists are also used to evaluate and applicate functions abd procedures.
 To add some numbers we can evaluate the list `(+ 1 2 3)`, which returns `6`.
+Functions and procedures are distinct types but can be used interchangeably;
+Procedures are builtin, while functions are written by the user.

 ### Special forms